 In 2018, I earned my CPA license in the state of Louisiana.
 After years of attending night classes, studying for my exams, and passing them, I have received the top accounting credential.

 I’ve recently started publishing more content about income tax deductions and tax savings strategies useful for saving you money.
-I’m taking my efforts one step farther by volunteering my time to help others file their tax returns and qualify for as many tax credits as possible.
+I’m taking my efforts one step further by volunteering my time to help others file their tax returns and qualify for as many tax credits as possible.

 The hope is to help as many people as possible qualify to receive the tax credit.
 I am volunteering my time to aide in this effort and feel it would be an impactful use of my CPA license.
+In 2020, I plan to look for opportunities to extend this volunteering.

 Readers: According to the earned income credit table above, do you qualify for this credit?
 If so, what do you plan to do with your tax refund this year?
 Do you plan to save it, catch up on bills, deposit it into an emergency fund, or something else?
 Please let me know in the comments below.
 Also, if you found this information helpful, please consider subscribing to the newsletter below to stay up-to-date on the latest posts.